bmcveigh/bmcveigh.github.io/_posts/2019-12-20-why-cms-themes-are-more-expensive.markdown

 Often, front-end developers need to change the existing HTML markup to style an element a certain way.
-For example, the published date may be placed in the wrong location and the FED needs to put it below the title (let's say request from the customer).
+For example, the published date may be placed in the wrong location and the FED needs to put it below the title (let's say it's a request from the customer).
 This is easy to do with static HTML, but is not always easy when developing a CMS-specific theme.

 ### Reason 3: Premium themes frequently look more modern and therefore more take longer to develop.